 As for other equipment, I recommend a jar lifter and a lid lifter.
 Both make the job of handling hot jars and lids easier.

 Next on the list are jars, lids, and rings.
 You will need both.
 If you are purchasing new, make sure to get canning jars.
-Decorative jars will not handle the temperatures and pressures if this process.
+Decorative jars will not handle the temperatures and pressures of this process.

 Note: at the time of this writing, jars are extremely expensive.
 Shop around and you will find them at normal prices.
 Better yet, get some hand-me-downs!

-Second Note: Lids aren’t re-usable.
+Second Note: Lids aren’t reusable.
 Once you open the jar, toss them.